-While Island Lake Cat Skiing strives to provide you with a legendary powder experience, our number one priority is safety.
+While Island Lake Catskiing strives to provide you with a legendary powder experience, our number one priority is safety.
 Our mountain team is experienced and well trained in risk management and rescue techniques.
-All guests are equipped with a transceiver and receive a safety briefing, which includes rescue training.
+All guests are equipped with a transceiver, probe & shovel and attend a safety briefing, which includes rescue training.
 We strive to continuously maintain our safety record by ongoing training and professional development.

 The Catskiing Safety Program

-All guides and snow cat drivers participate in daily meetings where field hazards snow stability and weather are assessed.
+All guides and snow-cat drivers participate in daily meetings where field hazards, snow stability and weather are assessed.
 Check out our Current Weather page for the latest updates.
-Island Lake subscribes to the Canadian Avalanche Association Information Exchange (InfoEx).
+Island Lake Lodge subscribes to the Canadian Avalanche Association Information Exchange (InfoEx).
 This daily exchange of technical avalanche, terrain, snow and weather data, along with detailed hazard assessments improves the team’s awareness of the local conditions and conditions across Western Canada.
 Learn more, visit the CAA InfoEx.
 Each day a snow safety team, consisting of two guides, gathers field information and assesses snow stability.
 They work together with the road builder to open new terrain.
 All guides, cat drivers and lodge staff carry radios during operating hours and maintain regular communication.
-Each guide carries rescue and first aid equipment and each snowcat is equipped with extra rescue equipment.
-As part of the safety program the Island Lake team uses explosives.
+Each guide carries rescue and first aid equipment and each snow-cat is equipped with extra rescue equipment.
+As part of the safety program our team uses explosives.
 By artificially triggering snow instabilities on a regular basis, the risk of large-scale avalanches is reduced.
 This maximizes the amount of skiing terrain that we have to offer our guests.
-Island Lake is a member of HeliCat Canada.
+Island Lake Lodge is a member of HeliCat Canada.
 As a member we are required to meet a strict set of safety standards and operating procedures.

 The Mountain Team